 We prepare our financial statements in accordance with U.S. GAAP.
 These rules are subject to interpretation by the SEC and various bodies formed to interpret and create appropriate accounting principles.
 Changes in these rules or their interpretation could have a negative impact on our reported financial results and may retroactively affect previously reported transactions.
 For example, in May 2014, the Financial Accounting Standards Board, or FASB, issued an accounting standards update on revenue recognition, which supersedes nearly all existing revenue recognition guidance under U.S. GAAP.
-The new standard will be effective for us beginning January 1, 2018.
-While we are continuing to assess all potential impacts of the standard, it has initially identified certain areas that might be more significantly affected, including the timing of revenue recognition for professional services and accounting for sales commissions.
-In addition, in February 2016, FASB issued an accounting standards update on leases, requiring lessees, among other things, to recognize lease assets and lease liabilities on the balance sheet for those leases classified as operating leases under previous authoritative guidance.
+The new standard was effective for us beginning January 1, 2018.
+While we are continuing to assess all potential impacts of the standard, we have identified areas that might be more significantly affected.
+The expected effects of the new accounting standard are included in Note 2 to our consolidated financial statements appearing elsewhere in this Annual Report on Form 10-K. In addition, in February 2016, FASB issued an accounting standards update on leases, requiring lessees, among other things, to recognize lease assets and lease liabilities on the balance sheet for those leases classified as operating lesses under previous authoritative guidance.
 This update, which will be effective beginning January 1, 2019 with early adoption permitted, also introduces new disclosure requirements for leasing arrangements.
 We are currently evaluating the impact of this update on the consolidated financial statements, which could be material, given our related party leases.
 Implementation of these new standards, and any future accounting pronouncements, implementation guidelines or interpretations, could have an adverse impact on our reported financial results, require that we make significant changes to our systems, processes and controls, or the way we conduct our business.
+In addition, we are expending considerable effort and resources preparing for and implementing of both these accounting updates, which in and of itself could have n